gcharvin/DetecDiv/README.md

 ROIs may come either from a @fov or from an exisiting @classi object This function will preserve training sets and reformat it if the number of classes are different

+myproject.processing.classification(id).clearTraining to remove training data see function arguments for details

 % using classifications

 myproject.processing.classification(id).setClasses(classnames)